ivan-usov-org/bec/docs/source/developer/developer.md

 * [Ophyd](#developer.ophyd): Familiarize yourself with Ophyd, the underlying library for device control in BEC, and learn how to integrate and work with Ophyd devices in the BEC context.
 * [External Sources](#developer.external_sources): Understand how to incorporate external data sources into your BEC workflow.
 * [BEC Plugins](#developer.bec_plugins): Learn how to create and use plugins to extend BEC's functionality and tailor it to your needs.
+* [Writing tests](#developer.tests): how to write tests for your code, and usage information about BEC fixtures
 * [Glossary](#developer.glossary): Refer to a glossary of terms used throughout the BEC documentation.
 * [Reference](#developer.reference): Access a comprehensive reference of all BEC classes, functions, and methods.